open-mmlab/mmengine/README.md

 1. **A universal and powerful runner**:

-   - Supports training different tasks with a small amount of code, e.g., ImageNet can be trained with only 80 lines of code (400 lines of the original PyTorch example)
+   - Supports training different tasks with a small amount of code, e.g., ImageNet can be trained with only 80 lines of code (400 lines of the original PyTorch example).
-   - Easily compatible with models from popular algorithm libraries such as TIMM, TorchVision, and Detectron2
+   - Easily compatible with models from popular algorithm libraries such as TIMM, TorchVision, and Detectron2.

 2. **Open architecture with unified interfaces**: